What can we help you with?

 This article intends to provide detailed, step-by-step instructions that’ll help you set up ELEX WooCommerce Request a Quote plugin.
 Refer to the product page to know more about other various features of the plugin.

-With this plugin, you can easily sell the products in wholesale to retail merchants by letting them place orders as ‘quotes’ instead of adding the products into the cart.
+With this plugin, you can easily sell the products in wholesale to retail merchants by letting them place orders as ‘quotes’ instead of adding the products to the cart.
 You can remove or add both the Add to Cart button and Add to Quote or any custom button text for the products on the shop page as well as product pages.

 You can also include products specifically to make them available to order as quotes and exclude some products as well with this plugin.
 Also, there are options to customize the Request a Quote form for letting the customers place the order.
-There are options to set an email and SMS notifications to the admin and also trigger email notifications to the customers according to the changes in the quote’s order status.
+There are options to set email and SMS notifications to the admin and also trigger email notifications to the customers according to the changes in the quote’s order status.

 Some of the major highlights of the plugin include: